Vivint Outdoor Camera Pro Review

 - Vivint compatibility: If you’re already in the Vivint security system and want to control everything from one app, then this camera makes sense.

-- Professional installation: If you’re not a DIY type of person then you’ll appreciate Vivint’s full service.
+- Professional installation: If you’re not a DIY type of person then you’ll appreciate Vivint’s full service, included in the $399 price tag.

 - Person detection: Not only can the Vivint Outdoor Camera Pro detect people, but it can also tell when they’re loitering on your property, prompting the red light ring, warning tones, and a notification for you with the person’s image.